 The covered French Market, located just by Jackson Square and Café du Monde, is home to frequent music and culture festivals, as well as the Crescent City Farmers Market every Wednesday.
-Full of artisanal and locally-sourced food this is the place to try New Orleans’ produce, confectionary, baked goods and seafood.
+Full of artisanal and locally-sourced food, this is the place to try New Orleans produce, confectionary, baked goods and seafood.
 Every day the French Market hosts a flea market where you can browse for antiques, jewelry, crafts, art and clothing.
-Attend one of the Saturday cooking demonstrations at 11 am to learn to make traditional creole cuisine.
-For a New Orleans take on yoga, join one of the Saturday jazz yoga classes at 10 am.
+Attend one of the Saturday cooking demonstrations at 11am to learn how to make traditional creole cuisine.
+For a New Orleans take on yoga, join one of the Saturday jazz yoga classes at 10am.

 Go on a ghost hunt

-The French Quarter’s vibrant and often dark history is perhaps best explored by signing up for one of the city’s walking ghost tours.
-Find out more about the French Quarter’s most notorious figures, such as Marie Delphine LaLaurie and the Axeman of New Orleans.
-Apartments for sale or rent of the French Quarter are frequently marked with ‘Apartment not Haunted’ signs; for supernatural fans go forth and find out from an impassioned guide which ones are, all while taking in the Quarter’s architecture and encountering some of New Orleans’ finest characters, both dead and alive.
+The vibrant and often dark history of the French Quarter is best explored by signing up for one of the local walking ghost tours.
+Find out more about the most notorious figures, such as Marie Delphine LaLaurie and the Axeman of New Orleans.
+Apartments for sale or rent of the French Quarter are frequently marked with “Not Haunted” signs; you supernatural fans, go forth and find out from an impassioned guide which ones are, all while taking in the architecture and encountering some of the finest characters – both dead and alive.

 Eat like a local

-The French Quarter offers some of New Orleans’ most famous restaurants, and with good reason.
+The French Quarter has the most famous restaurants in town, and with good reason.
 Renowned for blending French dishes with Caribbean flavors and the comfort food of the Deep South, New Orleans is rightfully regarded as one of the best cities for foodies.
-Whether fine dining at Antoine’s or Tableau, a shrimp po’ boy at Johnny’s, oysters at Acme or a creole take on hot dogs at Dat Dog, the quarter offers some of the most reliable and innovative food in the world.
-No one has truly been to New Orleans unless they return home a few pounds heavier.
+Whether fine dining at Antoine’s or Tableau, a shrimp po’ boy at Johnny’s, oysters at Acme or a creole take on hot dogs at Dat Dog, the quarter offers ever-reliable and innovative foods.
+You haven’t truly been to New Orleans unless you return home a few pounds heavier.

 Learn some voodoo

-New Orleans’ International reputation for voodoo and witchcraft is alive and thriving in the French Quarter.
-The neighborhood offers an array of information about the city’s long history of voodoo and magic, from Marie Laveau to Anne Rice.
+The New Orleans reputation for voodoo and witchcraft is alive and thriving in the French Quarter.
+The neighborhood offers an array of information about the long local history of voodoo and magic, from Marie Laveau to Anne Rice.
 Explore the quarter and witchcraft shops for a spell or two and a tarot card reading.
-Those looking to learn more should take a trip to the New Orleans Historic Voodoo Museum for a look at the relics and artwork of the city’s past and present mysticism.
+Those of you looking to learn more should take a trip to the New Orleans Historic Voodoo Museum for a look at relics of past and present mysticism.